 My Nonna made the stuffing for as long as I can remember, but over the years my mom, sister and I have taken on most of the cooking for the big holidays, you know how it goes.
 I kind of took over making this recipe for our Thanksgiving a few years ago and have made it my own, as close to the original “recipe” as possible (my family doesn’t really have exact recipes).

-I love to use corningware to cook the stuffing in because of the size and the glass covers. (best wedding shower gift ever!)
+I love to use corningware to cook the stuffing in because of the size and the glass covers. (best wedding shower gift from my mom ever!)

 So now you know one of my family’s oldest Thanksgiving recipes, let me know about yours.
 Leave a comment below!